jorenvo/archie/README.txt

 - don't spin when paused
 - seeking with arrows across paragraphs
 - implement search that shows context
-- switch text to be an array of runes instead skipPastCharacter and everything else will be much simpler
 - pause longer on newline
 - how could we handle characters consisting of >1 utf-8 codepoint?
 Normalization doesn't guarantee every character will be 1 utf-8 codepoint.
 Neither golang's